dotnet/EntityFramework.Docs/entity-framework/core/index.md

 ``` console
 PM> Install-Package Microsoft.EntityFrameworkCore.SqlServer
 ```
-See [Database Providers](providers/index.md) for information on available providers and [General Installation Instructions](get-started/general/index.md) for more detailed instructions.
+See [Database Providers](providers/index.md) for information on available providers and [General Installation Instructions](get-started/general/index.md) for more detailed installation steps.

 ## The Model